 Tips for waterlogged soil:

 - In clay soils mix in organic matter to help break up the clay and improve the drainage properties of the soil.

 - During the growing season, feed plants to encourage growth of new roots ready to take up excess water.

 - Plant shrubs, trees and perennial plants which are happy in wet soils.

 - Stay off wet soil to avoid compacting it further as it will then take longer to drain away.

-In the summer months when rainfall reduces (or maybe if rainfall happens to reduce in the case of some British summers!) dry soil can cause plants to struggle, with reduced growth and the yellowing of leaves.
+In the summer months when rainfall reduces (if rainfall happens to reduce in the case of some British summers!) dry soil can cause plants to struggle, with reduced growth and the yellowing of leaves.
 Soil can easily be tested to see if it needs watering simply by touching it.
-If it is moist then there is no need to water it as overwatering can do as much damage and drought.
+If it is moist then there is no need to water it as overwatering can do as much damage as a drought.

 Tips for dry soil: